|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 by Rick Alan

-A pregnant mother can transmit the virus to a fetus.
+A pregnant mother can also pass the virus to her fetus.

 Risk Factors TOP

 Symptoms break out about 10-21 days after contact.
-They are more severe in adults than they are in children.
+They tend to be more severe in adults than they are in children.

 The rash appears within 1-2 days after the first symptoms.
 The rash:

 Chickenpox is mild in most people.
-It will naturally run its course.
-In these cases, treatment focuses on relieving the symptoms.
+It will pass on its own.
+Home care can help to relieve symptoms.

 To Reduce Itching